What happens to us when we die? It’s an age old question none of us will know until we get there.

 Why do I need life insurance?

 Try not to think of life insurance as planning for your death.
-Think of it more like a gift to the people that rely on you financially or would be inconvenienced financially were you to pass away.
+Think of it more like a gift to the people who rely on you financially or would be inconvenienced financially were you to pass away.
 In my case my family’s lifestyle would be impacted greatly if I were to pass away.
+It’s a security blanket for those you love.

-If you do not have someone that is directly dependent on your income then you will want a small policy that will make it easy to take care of any financial obligations you may have (debt, funeral, etc.).
+If you don’t have someone who is directly dependent on your income then you will want a small policy which will make it easy to take care of any financial obligations you may have (debt, funeral, etc.).
 This will make it easier for the executer of your estate to clear up any final expenses.

 How much life insurance do I need?